Eventador/eventador.github.io/_documentation/getting_started_guide.md

 Eventador provides Kafka producer and consumer endpoints that speak native Kafka wire protocol and work with a Kafka native drivers.

-Eventador also has extended interfaces to make producing and consuming data more powerful.
+Eventador also has extended interfaces, called Stacks, to make producing and consuming data more powerful.

 Getting started with Eventador takes just a few simple steps.